 At the higher education institutional level, quality assurance systems are unevenly spread between institutions.
-The same also applies within institutions: in some areas efficient quality assurance systems are in operation, whereas in others quality assurance systems are underdeveloped or not yet developed.
+The same applies also within institutions: in some areas efficient quality assurance systems are in operation, whereas in others quality assurance systems are underdeveloped or not yet developed.

-Prior to the implementation of NCHE's quality assurance system, accreditation of academic programmes was optional for public institutions such as the University of Namibia (UNAM) and the Polytechnic of Namibia.
-Although there was no standardised and consistent policy, the institutions had internal quality assurance systems of varying quality.
+Prior to the implementation of the NCHE's quality assurance system, accreditation of academic programmes was optional in the case of public institutions such as the University of Namibia (UNAM) and the Polytechnic of Namibia, and there was no standardised and consistent policy in this regard.
+These institutions set up internal quality assurance systems of varying quality.
 Prior to the implementation the NCHE's quality assurance system, programmes of the International University of Management (IUM) were accredited by the NQA in terms of the NQA Act.